 - Lifecycle Parameters Are Defined Per Policy Type.

-Note: If you select this option, you will be prompted to select from the Policy Type dropdown list the policy type you want to enable the setting for.
+Note: If you select the Lifecycle Parameters Are Defined Per Policy Type option, you will be prompted to select from the Policy Type dropdown list the policy type you want to enable the setting for.

 Invoice outside of a policy term

 - On the Policy Search screen, select the policy you're changing the invoice dates for, and then select Accounts Receivable.

 - On the Accounts Receivable screen, select the Billing Overview tab.

 - In the Account History table, select the row of the current invoice you're updating, and then select Edit and Reprint.

 - In the Edit and Reprint dialog box, in the Due On box, select the date the invoice will be due or type the due date.

 Note: The Cancel On date will update to ensure that the required number of days from the Due On date to the Cancel On date is met before the policy cancels.

 - To print the new invoice, select Print Automatically, and then select Submit.

 If the setting On renewals, suppress the Confirmation of Cancellation is disabled, a Message dialog box will display with the following message when you add a Due On date that's outside the policy term: